freetostones/dial-up-mlk/README.md

 Instructions for use:
 1. Install pyshp library (in a virtual environment or global) using "pip install -r requirements.txt"
-2. Run the script with "python mlk_parse.py"
+2. Call "bash shapefiles/batch_download.sh" to download (mostly) all zips
-3. Call "bash shapefiles/batch_download.sh" to download (mostly) all zips
+3. Run the script with "python mlk_parse.py {.shp file}"

 Michael Martinez
 Sehmon Burnam